-Amounts included herein do not constitute above-market or preferential earnings (loss) and therefore are not $(1)^{\varphi}$ reported as compensation in the "Summary Compensation Table."
+Amounts included herein do not constitute above-market or preferential earnings (loss) and therefore are not reported as compensation in the "Summary Compensation Table for the Year Ended December 31, 2014" above.

 (2) These amounts relate to Mr. Arnold's participation in the UVEST Executive Nonqualified "Excess" Plan.